Codecademy/docs/content/general/concepts/geolocation/geolocation.md

 ---
-Title: 'Geolocation'
+Title: "Geolocation"
-Description: 'Geolocation refers to the process of determining the geographic location of an object, usually through electronic means such as GPS.'
+Description: "Geolocation refers to the process of determining the geographic location of an object, usually through electronic means such as GPS."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Mobile Development'
+  - "Mobile Development"
 Tags:
-  - 'Map'
+  - "Map"
-  - 'Positioning'
+  - "Positioning"
 CatalogContent:
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Geolocation** refers to the process of determining the geographic location of an object, usually through electronic means such as GPS.
 A modern example of geolocation is the location function in various electronic devices such as smartphones.